Courtney Millbrook, Executive Director

 Courtney (Cooley) Millbrook brings several years of non-profit management and development experience to her role as Executive Director of the Lansing Symphony Orchestra.
 She has served on the staff of Michigan State University's Wharton Center for Performing Arts, Fredrik Meijer Gardens & Sculpture Park, and American Cancer Society.
 Courtney has a BA in Sociology from The George Washington University (Washington, DC) and immediately upon graduating, spent two years in Japan teaching English as a part of the JET program.
 She currently resides in her hometown of Grand Ledge with her husband, Travis, son, Grady, daughter, Vivian and dog, Sammy.

-Karen Dichoza, Director of Finance & Operations
+Karen Dichoza, Finance & Operations Director

-David Solorio, Development Manager
+Michael Goodman, Development Manager

 Olivia Beebe, Marketing & Communications Coordinator